 We’re monitoring multiple Arkansas redistricting lawsuits making their way through federal and state courts.
 First, there is a pending federal lawsuit against the new state House map.
 The plaintiffs argue that the new map dilutes Black voting strength in violation of Section 2 of the Voting Rights Act (VRA) and sought a preliminary injunction blocking the use of the enacted map in future elections.
-In an unprecedented move, a federal judge ruled that there is no private right of action under Section 2 of the VRA, which means only the U.S. attorney general — and not individuals and organizations — can bring Section 2 lawsuits.
-After the attorney general declined to step into the case, the plaintiffs appealed this decision to the 8th U.S. Circuit Court of Appeals.
+In an unprecedented move, a federal judge ruled that there is no private right of action under Section 2 of the VRA, which means only the U.S. Department of Justice — and not individuals and organizations — can bring Section 2 lawsuits.
+After the U.S. attorney general declined to step into the case, the plaintiffs appealed this decision to the 8th U.S. Circuit Court of Appeals.
 Briefing is set to start mid-April and will focus on the future of the VRA.

 Two lawsuits filed in state court against Arkansas’ new congressional map are also moving forward.
 The plaintiffs in both cases argue that the map intentionally “cracks” Black voters across multiple congressional districts in order to dilute their voting strength in violation of the U.S. and Arkansas Constitutions and Section 2 of the VRA.
 Keep an eye on those case pages for any updates.

 A consolidated lawsuit challenging Kansas’ new congressional map is headed to trial starting on Monday, April 4.
 The plaintiffs, who include Kansas voters and the organization Loud Light, argue that the new map, which was enacted after Republicans overrode Gov. Laura Kelly’s (D) veto, is a partisan gerrymander that favors Republicans and dilutes minority voting strength in violation of multiple provisions of the Kansas Constitution.
-Of particular focus is how Wyandotte and Douglas Counties — the state’s two Democratic strongholds and heavily minority counties — were divided among white and Republican-leaning congressional districts.
+Of particular focus is how Wyandotte and Douglas counties — the state’s two Democratic strongholds and heavily minority counties — were divided among white and Republican-leaning congressional districts.
 During the trial, the court will hear evidence from both sides on the legality of the map and determine whether or not to block it for the 2022 election cycle.
 The trial is scheduled to take place on April 4-6 and April 11, with post-trial briefing due five days after the trial concludes.
 We can expect the trial court to issue its decision soon after that.

 Ohio’s first round of redistricting under its new redistricting commission has not gone to plan.
 The state does have new congressional districts in place after the first enacted map was struck down by the Ohio Supreme Court for being a partisan gerrymander in violation of the Ohio Constitution.
 Two lawsuits were filed against the second enacted map and are moving forward; however, given the schedule set by the court, the cases seem unlikely to be resolved in time for the 2022 elections.

 Ohio’s legislative districts are an entirely different story.
 After three iterations of legislative maps were struck down by the state Supreme Court for being partisan gerrymanders that violated the Ohio Constitution, the Ohio Redistricting Commission passed a fourth set of districts on March 28.
-Notably, these districts barely differ from the ones already struck down and the Commission members are facing possible contempt charges for failing to comply with previous court orders.
+Notably, these districts barely differ from the ones already struck down and the commission members are facing possible contempt charges for failing to comply with previous court orders.
 The Ohio secretary of state has already indicated that it’s too late for legislative races to appear on ballots for upcoming primary elections in May.
 Meanwhile, a federal impasse case filed over the lack of legislative maps is also ongoing.
 After a hearing was held in late March, the three-judge panel indicated that it would wait until April 20 to give the state more time to figure out districts.
 Given all of these moving factors, court activity on Ohio’s legislative maps is likely throughout April.